 Finally, Table 4 reports different exact approaches also for mean-variance model with real features.
-In particular, Syam [87] analyzes a problem with dependency constraints and round lots.
+In particular, Syam (1998) analyzes a problem with dependency constraints and round lots.
 He assumes independence among risky securities, which leads to a diagonal covariance matrix, and then adopts dual ascent and branch and bound solution methods.
-Bienstock [14] consider a cardinality constrained portfolio optimization problem and discuss a number of valid inequalities (cuts) for the problem to be used in a branch and cut algorithm.
+Bienstock (1996) consider a cardinality constrained portfolio optimization problem and discuss a number of valid inequalities (cuts) for the problem to be used in a branch and cut algorithm.
 Computational results were presented for both sequential and parallel implementations of his algorithm involving up to 3897 assets.
-Lee and Mitchell [42] study a cardinality constrained portfolio optimization problem and describe an interior-point algorithm within a parallel branch-and-bound framework for solving nonlinear mixed integer programs.
-Best and Hlouskova [13] analyze mean-variance problem with transaction costs and develop an exact algorithm for its solution in terms of a sequence of subproblems with corresponding savings in computer time and storage.
+Lee and Mitchell (1997) study a cardinality constrained portfolio optimization problem and describe an interior-point algorithm within a parallel branch-and-bound framework for solving nonlinear mixed integer programs.
+Best and Hlouskova (2005) analyze mean-variance problem with transaction costs and develop an exact algorithm for its solution in terms of a sequence of subproblems with corresponding savings in computer time and storage.
 The key idea was to treat the transaction costs implicitly rather than explicitly.
-Li, Sun and Wang [46] analyze a round-lots and cardinality constrained portfolio selection under concave transaction costs.
+Li et al. (2006) analyze a round-lots and cardinality constrained portfolio selection under concave transaction costs.
 The resulting model is a nonseparable, nonconvex, nonlinear integer programming problem.
 The authors exploit the special features of the mean-variance formulation to develop a convergent Lagrangian and contour-domain cut method as an exact solution algorithm and test it on instances with 30 stocks and three years monthly returns.
-Xue, Xu and Feng [93] modify mean-variance portfolio to introduce concave transaction costs and thresholds on investment.
+Xue, Xu, and Feng (2006) modify mean-variance portfolio to introduce concave transaction costs and thresholds on investment.
 They propose an exact approach based on a branch and bound method using underestimation functions for the concave transactions costs.
 They solve instances with only 9 securities.

-5.2 Large scale LP risk measure optimization
+5.2.
+Large scale LP risk measure optimization

 In portfolio models stock returns are represented by their realizations under T scenarios.
-In LP models, the number of structural constraints (matrix rows) is proportional to the number of scenarios T, while the number of variables (matrix columns) is proportional to the total of the number of scenarios and the number of instruments T+n.
+In LP models, the number of structural constraints (matrix rows) is proportional to the number of scenarios T, while the number of variables (matrix columns) is proportional to the total of the number of scenarios and the number of instruments T + n.
 The fact that the model dimensionality is proportional to the number of scenarios T, does not cause any computational difficulties if a few hundreds of scenarios are taken into account.
 This is the case of the common computational analysis based on historical data.
-However, real-life financial analysis must be usually based on more advanced simulation models employed for scenario generation (Carino et al., [16]) using several thousands of scenarios (see Pflug, [70], Guastaroba, Mansini and Speranza [30]).
+However, real-life financial analysis must be usually based on more advanced simulation models employed for scenario generation (Carino et al. (1998)) using several thousands of scenarios (see Pflug (2001), Guastaroba, Mansini, & Speranza (2009b)).
 This leads to LP models with a huge number of auxiliary variables and constraints and thereby hardly solvable by general LP tools.
-Actually, in the case of fifty thousand scenarios and one hundred instruments the model may require more than one hour of computational time with the state-ofart LP solver (CPLEX) or even remain unsolved.
-To overcome this difficulty some alternative solution approaches were developed trying to reformulate the optimization problems as twostage recourse problems (Künzi-Bay and Mayer, [41]), to employ nondifferential optimization techniques (Lim, Sheraly and Uryasev [47]), cutting planes (Fabian, Mitra and Roman [24]) or to approximate the returns with a factor representation (Konno, Waki and Yuuki [35]).
+Actually, in the case of fifty thousand scenarios and one hundred instruments the model may require more than one hour of computational time with the state-of-art LP solver (CPLEX) or even remain unsolved.
+To overcome this difficulty some alternative solution approaches were developed trying to reformulate the optimization problems as two-stage recourse problems (Künzi-Bay & Mayer (2006)), to employ nondifferential optimization techniques (Lim, Sherali, & Uryasev (2010)), cutting planes (Fabian, Mitra, & Roman (2011)) or to approximate the returns with a factor representation (Konno, Waki, & Yuuki, 2002).